noirfate/noirfate.github.io/_posts/2022-07-14-Machine-Learning-Attack.md

 A Membership Inference attack allows the attacker to determine if some input formed part of the training set of the model, simply by exercising the trained model on chosen inputs and observing the result.

-- train a number of "Shadow Models" using similar data to the data used to train the Target Model.
+- Train a number of "Shadow Models" using similar data to the data used to train the Target Model.
 Note that the attacker doesn’t need to have access to the Target Model’s training data; they simply need to gather data that is similarly distributed and which has a similar structure, i.e. data from the same problem domain.

-- train an "Attack Model"
+- Train an "Attack Model"
 A binary classifier with two output classes; "In Training Set" and "Not In Training Set".
 The Attack Model is trained to recognise the statistical indicators of data that was present in the shadow training set, versus data that was not.
 Because the Shadow Models and the Target Model were trained on similarly distributed data from the same problem domain, it turns out that the Attack Model is able to recognise these statistical “in/out” indicators in the Target Model with a surprisingly high degree of accuracy.

 ### Model Inversion